grafana/grafana/docs/sources/administration/configuration.md

 ### max_conns_per_host

 Optionally limits the total number of connections per host, including connections in the dialing, active, and idle states.
-On limit violation, dials will block.
-A value of `0` means no limit.
+On limit violation, dials are blocked.
+A value of `0` means that there are no limits.
 Default is `0`.
 For more details check the [Transport.MaxConnsPerHost](https://golang.org/pkg/net/http/#Transport.MaxConnsPerHost) documentation.

 ### max_idle_connections